gatk-workflows/five-dollar-genome-analysis-pipeline/README.md

 intervals in the json are intended for whole-genome sequencing, users are expected to use thier own exome intervals for exome sequencing.

-Note: For those users interested interested in running this wdl on FireCloud (FC), the FC version has been provided as fc_germline_single_sample_workflow.wdl.
+Note: For those users interested in running this wdl on FireCloud (FC), the FC version has been provided as fc_germline_single_sample_workflow.wdl.
 Please visit the FC featured methods and workspaces for more GATK Best Practices pipelines.